Full Mouth Reconstruction

 Procedures Involved in Full Mouth Reconstruction

 Every patient’s full mouth reconstruction is different and, therefore, requires various different procedures.
 Usually, full mouth reconstruction requires multiple office visits and some amount of healing time.
-Dr. Chao or Dr. Luo will determine which procedure or combination of procedures is necessary to restore and rebuild your perfect smile.
+Dr. Chao or Dr. Nguyen will determine which procedure or combination of procedures is necessary to restore and rebuild your perfect smile.
 Drs.
-Chao or Luo will also refer you to other dental specialists if needed.
+Chao or Nguyen will also refer you to other dental specialists if needed.
 Some options include:

 - Teeth cleaning (prophylaxis)